Contrarian Corpus

 PF GGP market cap at $15

-~$16bn — second largest REIT in the IYR index after Simon
+~$16bn — would be second-largest REIT in the IYR index after Simon

 Pattern membership